Samizo-AITL/udemy-physctrl/PROJECT_STATUS.md

   - Clear variable naming
   - Simple plotting

+Result:
-Goal: Prove that the course “moves and responds”.
+> The course demonstrably “moves and responds”.

+This serves as the **baseline executable reference** for the entire course.

+---

+## 5. Immediate Next Actions (When resuming)

+### Priority 1 — Stabilize the Baseline
+- Treat `01_pid/pid_sim.py` as a **frozen reference**
+- Do not modify it directly
+- Add variants as separate files if needed:
+  - Saturation
+  - Faster response
+  - Noise / disturbance

+---

-### Priority 2
+### Priority 2 — Refine `00_intro/README.md`
-Refine `00_intro/README.md`:

-- Limit to 3 core messages:
+Limit to **three core messages** only:

-  - Control is design
+- Control is a design activity
-  - Physical models define structure
+- Physical models define structure and constraints
-  - FSM is a supervisory layer
+- FSM acts as a supervisory decision layer

+No equations.
+No implementation details.

+---

-### Priority 3
+### Priority 3 — Develop `02_fsm/`
+- Introduce FSM as a **mode-selection layer**
+- Start from simple conditional logic
+- Emphasize *why* switching is needed, not how complex it is

+---

-Keep `03_phys_model/` lightweight:
+### Priority 4 — Keep `03_phys_model/` lightweight
 - Nonlinearity
 - Saturation
 - V–I curve intuition
-- No device equations yet
+- No device equations at this stage

 ---

-## 5. Slides (Marp) – Deferred Decision
+## 6. Slides (Marp) – Deferred Decision

 - Marp-based HTML slides are **not required at this stage**
 - Option to add later under `slides/`
-- Decision to be revisited after core lectures stabilize
+- Decision to be revisited after lecture flow stabilizes

 ---

-## 6. Guiding Principle Going Forward
+## 7. Guiding Principle Going Forward

 > Do not optimize for completeness.
 > Optimize for **continuity and completion**.